patrick528300/DetectingFilms/README.md

 Before digital cameras and image technology (2000s), film cameras and analog technology were the only choice for photography / movies, leaving films and negatives for file storage.
 But there are some limitations to use film as files, because of the following reasons.

 1. **Overexposure/Underexposure**.
-Overexposuing or underexposing makes the films unable to catch sufficient details.
+Overexposuing or underexposing makes the films have more noise than others.
 After converting negatives into normal images, noise would be enriched, making the pictures not readable.
 2. **Improper chemical processing** After filming, chemical processing is needed for people to see what they have shot.
 Chemical processing includes developing (use developer liquid), blix(use bleach + fixer), water washing and stabilizing (use stabilizer, optional).
 Improper chemical processing such as uneven development, fading liquid effect,